roboception/rc_generic_robot_interface_robot/FANUC/README_FANUC.md

 The FANUC GRI client provides a straightforward way to integrate Roboception vision capabilities into your FANUC robot programs.
 Instead of complex register manipulation, you can access vision functions through simple CALL statements and status checks.

+**This integration uses the GRI protocol version defined by Roboception firmware 25.10 and later**

 ### Key Features

 - **Vision Job Execution**: Trigger synchronous and asynchronous vision jobs